choij23/Portfolio/part1finalproject.md

 ## Project Structure

-* Introduction
+Introduction
 	* How does patient care satisfaction in home health care agencies differ according to the type of location areas (urban, suburban, and rural)?
 Body
-	• Definitions of what urban, suburban and rural mean ○ Give some examples of locations from the dataset that fit into these definitions
+	* Definitions of what urban, suburban and rural mean
+		* Give some examples of locations from the dataset that fit into these definitions
-	• Rating system on patient care satisfaction that the patient survey uses in the dataset
+	* Rating system on patient care satisfaction that the patient survey uses in the dataset
-	• Factors on why there are differences
+	* Factors on why there are differences
-		○ Funding
+		* Funding
-		○ Resources
+		* Resources
-		○ Location type
+		* Location type
-	• What this all means summary
+	* What this all means summary
 Conclusion
 Therefore, these data visualizations call for a need to focus more on helping home health care agencies that have low patient care satisfaction ratings with the help of the federal government.